VanillaViking/VanillaViking.github.io/content/projects/gromit.md

 <!--more-->

-[Gromit-mpx](https://github.com/bk138/gromit-mpx) is primarily designed to be a on-screen annotation tool useful for highlighting things during presentations.
+[Gromit-notes](https://github.com/VanillaViking/gromit-notes) simply allows you to sketch anywhere on your desktop, and save it.
+It's parent, [Gromit-mpx](https://github.com/bk138/gromit-mpx) was primarily designed to be a on-screen annotation tool useful for highlighting things during presentations.
 However due to its quick and easy hotkeys, it also showed potential as a basic note taking tool.
 This fork of gromit-mpx aims to give you full freedom to sketch anything anywhere on your desktop, and persist those notes between launches.

 > [Github repository](https://github.com/VanillaViking/gromit-notes)